aquanauts/ozy/README.md

 `ozy` is a native Python program that makes it easy for you and your team to share and colloborate on commonly used programs such as Hashicorp's `vault`, `python`, etc.

 ## Getting Started

+TODO: update with non-aquatic specific installer
-First, install ozy: follow the instructions on https://ozy.aq.tc/.
-This will cause `ozy` to be installed in `~/.ozy`.
+(was: "First, install ozy: follow the instructions on https://ozy.aq.tc/" ) This will cause `ozy` to be installed in `~/.ozy`.
 In this directory there are some `ozy.*.yaml` files, and a `bin` directory.
 As part of the installation `ozy` will check and tell you how to put `~/.ozy/bin` into your path.
 It will place magic symlinks there that let it masquerade as all the applications it can install.

 To see what the installer is doing see [ozy init](#Initializing) - but in short it is configuring itself from an Aquatic-specific endpoint.